 The Troubled Asset Relief Program (TARP) was authorized by the Emergency Economic Stabilization Act of 2008, as amended (EESA).
 EESA gave the Secretary of the Treasury (the Secretary) broad and flexible authority to establish the TARP to purchase and insure mortgages and other troubled assets, which permitted the Secretary to inject capital into banks and other commercial companies by taking equity positions in those entities to help stabilize the financial markets.
 The EESA established certain criteria under which the TARP would operate, including provisions that impact the budgeting, accounting, and reporting of troubled assets acquired.
 Section 115 of the EESA limited the authority of the Secretary to purchase troubled assets up to \$700.0 billion outstanding at any one time, calculated as the aggregate purchase prices of all troubled assets held.
 In July 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act amended Section 115 of the EESA, limiting the TARP's authority to a total of \$475.0 billion cumulative obligations (i.e. purchases and guarantees) and prohibiting any new obligations for programs or initiatives that had not been publicly announced prior to June 25, 2010.
-In December 2015, the Consolidated Appropriations Act, 2016 amended Section 120(b) of the EESA and provided TARP the ability to obligate an additional \$2.0 billion in funds to current Hardest Hit Fund (HHF) participants.
-OFS had utilized (including purchases made, legal commitments to make purchases and offsets for guarantees made) \$454.6 billion as of September 30, 2016 and as of September 30, 2015.
+The Consolidated Appropriations Act, 2016 (the Act), gave the Secretary of the Treasury the ability to commit an additional \$2.0 billion in TARP funds to current Hardest Hit Fund (HHF) participants.
+The additional \$2.0 billion was obligated by Treasury as of June 2016.
+OFS currently does not have the authority to commit new program funds.
+OFS had utilized (including purchases made, legal commitments to make purchases and offsets for guarantees made) \$454.5 billion as of September 30, 2017 and \$454.6 billion as of September 30, 2016.

-During fiscal year 2016, the TARP administered the following programs: the Capital Purchase Program (CPP); the Community Development Capital Initiative (CDCI); the Treasury Housing Programs Under TARP; and the Automotive Industry Financing Program (AIFP), which was effectively wound down in December 2014.
-During fiscal year 2016, the Public-Private Investment Program (PPIP) and Term Asset-Backed Securities Loan Facility (TALF) programs were closed.
+During fiscal year 2017, the TARP administered the following programs: the Capital Purchase Program (CPP); the Community Development Capital Initiative (CDCI); and the Treasury Housing Programs Under TARP.
+During fiscal year 2016, the Public-Private Investment Program (PPIP) and Term Asset-Backed Securities Loan Facility (TALF)

+programs were closed.
 See Notes 5 and 6 for details regarding these programs.

-While these financial statements reflect the activity of the OFS in executing its programs, including providing resources to various entities to help stabilize the financial markets, they do not include the assets, liabilities, or results of operations of commercial entities in which the OFS has a significant equity interest.
+While these financial statements reflect the activities of the OFS in executing its programs, including providing resources to various entities to help stabilize the financial markets, they do not include the assets, liabilities, or results of operations of commercial entities in which the OFS has a significant equity interest.
 Through the purchase of troubled assets, the OFS entered into several different types of direct loan, equity investment, and other credit programs (which consists of the Federal Housing Administration (FHA) Refinance Program) (collectively, the OFS programs) with private entities.
 The OFS programs were entered into with the intent of helping to stabilize the financial markets and mitigating, as best as possible, any adverse impact on the economy; they were not entered into to engage in the business activities of the respective private entities.
 Based on this intent, the OFS concluded that such programs are considered "bailouts," under the provisions of paragraph 50 of Statement of Federal Financial Accounting Concepts (SFFAC) No. 2, Entity and Display.
 In addition, these entities are not included in the federal budget and, therefore, do not meet the conclusive criteria in SFFAC No. 2.
 As such, the OFS determined that none of these entities should be classified as a federal entity.
 Consequently, their assets, liabilities and results of operations were not consolidated in these OFS financial statements, but the value of such investments was recorded in the OFS financial statements.